 See the Electronic Travel Authority website for details and to apply for one.
 You must do this before you leave from your home country.

 If you are not eligible for an ETA or Visa-Free travel from New Zealand then make sure you apply early for your Visa.
 The conference organisers can produce a letter for Department of Immigration documenting you are attending the conference if this is required.

 Once you are in Australia you do not need further Visas to travel anywhere including Tasmania.
-However New Zealand is an independant country and has seperate immigration requirements.
+However New Zealand is an independent country and has separate immigration requirements.

 See the NZ immigration website for requirements to visit New Zealand, if the conference is being held there, or you want to visit before or after the conference.